Programme

 Bethan Cowell – NFU

-Cathy Amos – Love British Food/Brakes
+Cathy Amos – Love British Food

 Katie Palmer, Foodsense Wales